d-mcalpin/IrelandRecommends/README.md

 ### 6.3 Acknowledgements
 - **Oluwafemi Medale** (My Mentor) - Thank you for your assistance with this project.
 - **The Code Institute Slack Community** - The community was a great source of inspiration and assistance throughout the project.
-- **My family** for their assistance testing the website and adding reviews.
+- **My Family** for their assistance testing the website and adding reviews.
+- **Code Institute's Student Support** for their assistance throughout this project.

 ***